California Department of Education

 The frequent turnover in both district personnel and military families moving from state to state necessitates that this effort be ongoing.
 It also suggests development of a process that would permit the state to determine how well the Compact is serving the needs of military children.

-You can find this report on the California Department of Education Military Children Web page.
-If you need a copy of this report, please contact Jacie Ragland, Education Programs Consultant, Educational Options, Student Support, and American Indian Education Office, by phone at 916-323-2568 or by e-mail at email@example.com.
+You can find this report at Military Children.
+If you need a copy of this report, please contact Jacie Ragland, Education Programs Consultant, Educational Options, Student Support, and American Indian Education Office, by phone at 916-323-2568 or by e-mail at firstname.lastname@example.org.